-Another aphorism for you all, this time it’s Chivers’ law – “If you can go online and call your government a fascist regime, then you are not living under a fascist regime”.
+Aside number one (this early in a post?) – an aphorism for you all, Chivers’ law – “If you can go online and call your government a fascist regime, then you are not living under a fascist regime”.
 Now, I think he has confused “fascist” with “totalitarian” here but the general point stands.

 Speaking of fascism, or certainly something in the same family, the name of Alexander Dugin is not one that is recognised by many but he has had an influence on many events in the last few years.
 Described by Breitbart news, back when they weren’t on the same side, as “Putin’s Rasputin” (generally I detest Breitbart but that is actually a great line), Dugin’s philosophy of pan-Eurasianism has had a major influence on Putin.